i5hi/btccapital/README.md

 ## operations

-> A script between the board members.
+> A script requiring only a few elected board members.

 From operations fund, the board members must then decide how much of their funds will be required for operating within a defined short term period.